nguyen-nhat-mai/CIFAR-10-image_classification/README.md

 ![image](https://user-images.githubusercontent.com/85484281/215549332-c4f86e32-2861-4404-8616-f026545b52ca.png)

 ## Findings
-Via trial and error, I observes the followings:
+Via trial and error, I observe the followings:
 - Normalizing and augmenting images do affect the accuracy.
 They help improve the accuracy in this case.

 ![image](https://user-images.githubusercontent.com/85484281/215549402-54be30f8-6ceb-442e-a8a1-c221633c0bd2.png)